ilkkamtk/hybridisovellukset/Week2/01-react-start.md

    ```

 1. Review the example code and application structure in `src/` folder
+   - `main.tsx` is the starting point that creates the root component of the React app and binds it to the DOM
+   - `App.tsx` contains the main component of you app
+   - [`<StrictMode>`](https://react.dev/reference/react/StrictMode) lets you find common bugs in your components early during development
 1. Clean up & modify the example code in following files to get a clean starting point
     - `src/App.tsx`, modify to function component and remove unnecessary code: